timescale/docs/promscale/scale-ha/high-availability.md

 ```

 Promscale automatically elects a single replica in each cluster as the current
 leader.
 Only data sent from that replica is ingested.
-If that leader-replica
+If that leader replica
 stops sending data, then a new replica is elected as the leader.

-## Leader-election using pg_advisory_lock
+## Leader election using pg_advisory_lock
 PostgreSQL provides a
 [pg_advisory_lock](https://www.postgresql.org/docs/current/explicit-locking.html#ADVISORY-LOCKS)
 that locks an application-defined resource based on an ID.
 Promscale can make